 Journey with us into Dante’s Inferno!

-The story behind our “Pass the Gates EP” & “INFERNO” Album.
+The story behind our “Past the Gates EP” & “INFERNO” Album.

-We used Dante’s Inferno as the source material and then added in some of the Dungeons & Dragons interpretation of hell, with the various archdukes & archduchesses, to add some personality and depth to the lyrics and story.
+We used Dante’s Inferno as the source material and then added in some historical and mythological interpretations of hell, with the various archdukes & archduchesses, to add some personality and depth to the lyrics and story.
 In the game, the rulers of hell follow a strict hierarchy.
 As a disclaimer, since we are treading into a very dark and foreboding realm; we are not a Satanic band, we just love dark literature, medieval history and fantasy gaming.
 Ok, now that’s out of the way let’s approach the gates!

 Dante, like most Florentines of his day, was embroiled in the Guelph vs Ghibelline political conflict.
 Because of that, Dante was exiled from Florence, Italy on punishment of being burned at the stake, he never returned.
 In fact, Florence eventually came to regret Dante’s exile, and the city made repeated requests for the return of his remains.
 Nonetheless, a tomb was built for him in Florence in 1829, but remains empty.